 It is as effective on the swollen feet of the person who has been standing all day as it is on the swollen leg's of the person suffering from lymphoedema or the woman who is 8 months pregnant.

 Lymphoedema is an important indication for MLD.
-MLD alone on truncal or facial ("mid-line") oedema regardless of cause and MLD in concert with specialist bandaging, skin care and exercises (CDT) for limbs.
+MLD alone on truncal or facial ("mid-line") oedema regardless of cause and MLD in concert with specialist bandaging, skin care and exercises (DLT) for limbs.